• HOME

 Tadeusz (Ted) Lipien

 Tadeusz (Ted) A. Lipien is an international media executive, journalist, writer, blogger, and press freedom advocate.
-He was Voice of America (VOA) Polish Service chief during Solidarity trade union’s struggle for democracy, acting VOA Associate Director, and served for a short time as President of Radio Free Europe/ Radio Liberty (RFE/RL).
-His articles on U.S. international broadcasting have been published in American Diplomacy Journal, National Review, The Washington Times, The Washington Examiner, and Digital Journal.
+He was Voice of America (VOA) Polish Service chief during Solidarity trade union’s struggle for democracy, acting VOA Associate Director, and served for a short time as President of Radio Free Europe/ Radio Liberty (RFE/RL) in a non-political and non-partisan role.
+His articles on U.S. international broadcasting have been published in The Hill, American Diplomacy Journal, National Review, The Washington Times, The Washington Examiner, and Digital Journal.
 He is the author of a book on feminism and Pope John Paul II, O-Books, UK, and Świat Książki, Poland.

 Related Posts